Ask any question regarding contact lenses and we will answer it within a few days. The most interesting questions will be displayed on our site.

 Question: I use Johnson Surevue BC 8,8 DIA14,0 contact lenses, –4D on the left eye, –2,5 D on the right one.
 I’ve read that they will soon be discontinued, can you tell me which type should I switch to?

 Reply: We haven’t heard anything about the production of the Surevue contact lenses stopping any time soon.
 It is true that these lenses have been on the market for over 12 years and it is of course possible that they will be modernized a bit.

 However, we don’t have any news from the official importer.
-If you would still like to change your contact lenses, it is always necessary to consult it with your contactologist who will recommend a suitable type after measuring your parameters and considering the reason you wear them.
+If you would still like to change your contact lenses, it is always advisable to consult your contactologist, who will recommend a suitable type after measuring your parameters and considering the reasons why you wear them.

 Can I wear dailies even though my doctor prescribed monthly contact lenses to me?

 Question: My doctor prescribed the Frequency Xcel monthly contact lenses to me.
 I think, however, that dailies would be more suitable – I chose 1 Day Acuvue or 1 Acuvue Moist from your offer.
 Is it a good decision?

 Reply: Please make an appointment with a contactologist and ask them for a trial pair of daily contact lenses.
 Then you can be sure that they will be suitable for you.